OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 This sample shows the feature of typeahead search (static and dynamic) control in Adaptive Cards.

- Use the bot command `staticsearch` to get the card with static typeahead search control and command `dynamicsearch` to get the card with dynamic typeahead search control.
+ Use the bot command `staticsearch` to get the card with static typeahead search control and use bot command `dynamicsearch` to get the card with dynamic typeahead search control.

 `Static search`

- Static typeahead search allows users to search from values specified within input.choiceset in the Adaptive Card payload.
+ Static typeahead search allows users to search from values specified within `input.choiceset` in the Adaptive Card payload.

 ![static search card](TypeaheadSearch/Images/staticSearchCard.png)